 HelpScribble's default output format is the classic WinHelp .hlp file.
 These files can be used on any computer running Windows 3.1 or later.
 Performance is excellent, even on slow computers.
 By choosing the WinHelp format, you will not leave any customer or prospect without easily accessible documentation.
 WinHelp is fully supported by Windows 3.1, 95, 98, ME, NT4, 2000 and XP.
 Windows Vista, 7, 8, and 8.1 can only display WinHelp files after the user downloads the WinHelp viewer from Microsoft.
-Windows 10 cannot display WinHelp files.
+Windows 10 and 11 cannot display WinHelp files.
 If support for Windows Vista and later is important for your application, you should consider the HTML Help format.

 With HelpScribble, you can choose which help format you want to use.
 And you can change your mind at any time, in both directions.
 You do not have to make any special changes to your help project to use either format.
 Simply make another choice in Project Options, and recompile your project.
 HelpScribble takes care of all the technical details.
 When you download HelpScribble, you will see that we included its help file in both WinHelp and HTML Help format.